 The best Electric Keyboard for a beginner is the 54-61 keys models since it is the most common variant it’s also very useful if the keyboard comes with a learning program installed on it., there’s also the compact keyboards that will be extra useful if you have to carry them constantly.

-For kids we suggest a keyboard app for tablets or smartphone because the size is right for smaller hands and is a very low risk investment, specially if you don’t know if them will want to keep learning also for them or even toddlers Melissa & Doug Learn-To-Play Piano or any toy piano that lets them play note by note.
-It’s a good option for a gift because it lets them play without no knowledge of music theory.
+For kids, we suggest a keyboard app for tablets or smartphone because the size is right for smaller hands and is a very low-risk investment, especially if you don’t know if them will want to keep learning also for them or even toddlers Melissa & Doug Learn-To-Play Piano or any toy piano that lets them play note by note.
+It’s a good option for a gift because it lets them play without any knowledge of music theory.

 If we look at famous players Jonny Greenwood had a Yamaha XB-2 Hammond and Rick Wright a Fender Rhodes Mark I Stage Piano so if you’re going professional, you don’t have any excuse with one of these or just any 88 keys model with the most programs you can find, if you want to be limited only by your ability and not the instrument.

-Here’s a list of a lot of them, but for this one a stand (better if it’s portable), a dust cover to avoid doing so much cleaning and a cleaning kit because the dust cover won’t do all the work.
-There’s also stickers with the key names for beginners (make sure they can be removed no problem once you’re done).
+Here’s a list of a lot of them, but for this one a stand (better if it’s portable), a dust cover to avoid doing so much cleaning, and a cleaning kit because the dust cover won’t do all the work.
+There are also stickers with the key names for beginners (make sure they can be removed no problem once you’re done).

 We recommend learning to read sheet music to get the basics.
 We review resources to help you choose how you want to learn.
 Now that you know how to read them, you need to get some.